 While clean pizza box lids without grease can go in the recycling bin, not very many people go to the trouble of separating their pizza boxes into two streams.
 If the pizza box has a plastic tent or “pizza saver”, these are not recyclable, and will contaminate the recycling bin.

 Pizza boxes can be composted as long as they don’t have any plastic coatings or toxic inks- something that the average person likely won’t be able to spot.

 PizzaRound: tree-free and clearly compostable

 The World Centric PizzaRound is the first 100% tree-free, plant-based, compostable pizza container.
-It’s made from 80% sugarcane and 20% bamboo – both renewable resources.
-Sugarcane pulp is left over during the sugar extraction process, and bamboo is one of the world’s fastest growing plants.
+It’s made from renewable fibers including bamboo, one of the world’s fastest growing plants.
 Using non-timber materials helps to protect forests and nearby communities.

 With a fully compostable container, leftover pizza crusts are more likely to get composted, too.
 A 2017 study from the Sustainable Packaging Coalition found that “compostable packaging can help deliver maximum food scraps to compostables bins” (Source: GreenBlue).
 It’s simpler to put everything into one bin, without having to separate or sort items.

 A pizza box leaves you wondering whether it goes in the compost, recycling, or trash.
 Now you can close the loop on pizza waste with the PizzaRound.